contrerasjorge/crwn-clothing/README.md

 ## technologies used:

 The front-end of this app is built with React while the backend uses firebase.
-State is handled through Redux.
+State is handled through Redux and Sagas.
 Test payments are handled through the Stripe API.
 CSS styling is written with Styled-Components.